MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE.md

 # Configure your RPi and jukebox

 This is the second step.
-Make sure to go through the [Installation](INSTALL-md) first.
+Make sure to go through the [installation](INSTALL.md) first.

+Once you finished with the configuration, read the [manual](MANUAL.md) to add audio files and RFID cards.

 ## Identify and configure your RFID reader